SuperOfficeDocs/superoffice-docs/docs/en/learn/basics/deleting-elements.md

 * [Delete a contact][3]
 * [Bulk delete contacts and/or companies with selection][6]

-When you choose to delete something in SuperOffice CRM, the dialog displays **Delete Appointment**, **Delete Sale**, **Delete Selection** and so on, depending on what you have chosen to delete.
+When you choose to delete something in SuperOffice CRM, the dialog displays **Delete Follow-up**, **Delete Sale**, **Delete Selection** and so on, depending on what you have chosen to delete.
 The name of the item is displayed in the dialog, so that you can check that you have made the right choice.

 When you have many contacts or companies you have to delete, the best way to mass delete them, is to add them into a new selection, and use the Delete tasks on the Task menu.
 On the selection, click on the Task button and select one of the wanted Delete functions.